laumagg/laumagg.github.io/pages/time.markdown

 The resulting pipeline supports the creation of applications in which users can navigate, explore, and interact with temporal visual data in a spatially coherent manner.
 The framework is designed for use in large-scale immersive setups such as the TiME Lab, where multiple participants can simultaneously engage with shared digital content.

-Read more about the TiME Lab: [https://www.hhi.fraunhofer.de/das-fraunhofer-hhi/kooperationen/time-lab.html] https://www.hhi.fraunhofer.de/das-fraunhofer-hhi/kooperationen/time-lab.html
+Read more about the [TiME Lab](https://www.hhi.fraunhofer.de/das-fraunhofer-hhi/kooperationen/time-lab.html).